traez/supabase-postgresql-crud/README.md

 In contrast, the Amazon RDS Free Tier (which i used for MySQL) benefits are available only for 12 months after signing up for AWS.
 Additionally, they tend to charge monthly with hidden costs, as you must sign up with a debit card (similar to Google’s approach).
 - **Direct Database Interaction with Supabase SDK in Next.js**
 In a Next.js app using the Supabase SDK, CRUD functionality can bypass traditional API routes or server actions.
 The SDK allows direct interaction with the database via client-side or server-side calls.
 This is secure when used correctly with Supabase's built-in features, such as Row-Level Security (RLS) and token-based authentication, which enforce access control directly at the database level.
 This eliminates the need for custom API layers while maintaining security, especially in apps designed to leverage Supabase's real-time capabilities and client-friendly architecture.
+- **Implementing Real-Time Updates and Enabling RLS in Supabase**
+In this project, I integrated real-time updates using Supabase, allowing seamless data synchronization between the frontend and database.
+This ensures users see changes instantly without needing to reload the page.
+Additionally, I enabled Row-Level Security (RLS) for the "Public" role to secure data access by defining precise access policies for different user roles.
+This ensures that only authorized users can access or modify specific data, enhancing the app's security and maintaining user privacy.

 ### Continued development